 - Your tenant fails to pay their utility bill.

-California Security Deposit Limit
+California Security Deposit Limits

 Storing a Security Deposit in California